ajyoon/rocoder/README.md

 ## The library

-Various pieces of functionality from this tool are exposed in a crate library, but this API is highly unstable and expected to have major breaking changes soon.
+Various pieces of functionality from this tool are exposed in a crate library, but this API is currently undocumented and very unstable.

 ## Credits